NiGuangOwO/Triggernometry/readme.md

   - Related: [#87](https://github.com/paissaheavyindustries/Triggernometry/issues/87)
 - In the function `BasicArithmeticalExpression()`, only positive values were handled when applying a minus sign, neglecting non-positive values.
 This led to incorrect parsing of expressions like `-(-1)` into `-1`.
   - Related: [Discord](https://discord.com/channels/374517624228544512/1114692015163191316)
-- The original code gave the minus sign a hidden priority over other operations, leading to errors in the calculation order, such as `-2^2 = 4` (whereas the answer should be -4 in most modern languages).
+- The original code gave the minus sign a hidden highest priority over other operations, leading to errors in the calculation order, such as `-2^2 = 4` (whereas the answer should be -4 in most modern languages).
 - The original code failed to recognize the `-` in `-func(args)` as a minus sign, causing errors in expressions like `0 = -sin(0)`.
 The code would attempt to apply a minus operation between `=` and `sin(0)`.
   - Related: [Discord](https://discord.com/channels/374517624228544512/1114692015163191316)

 These bugs have been fixed, and the entire logic for handling +/- signs has been rewritten for simplicity.
 Previously, special logic was used to treat `+`/`-` in both the lexer and the parser.
 Now, the lexer tokenizes every `+`/`-` without discrimination, leaving simple logic in the parser to handle them correctly.
 ### Lexer Logic
 - The lexer has been simplified to focus only on whether the current character is part of an operator.
 It then separates operators from non-operator characters.
-- If the parser fails to parse a basic expression, it will throw an error detailing which operator in which expression could not be parsed.
+- This logic passes the invalid inputs to the parser, and the parser now can raise errors detailing which operator in which expression could not be parsed.
-- The earlier lexer tried to add `*` between expressions like `3abs(0)`, but this approach was flawed.
-Distinguishing between `3a` in `3abs(0)` and the hex number `3ab` is not possible without scanning the entire list of functions to match names.
-Therefore, explicit `*` between numbers and functions/constants is still required.
+- The earlier lexer tried to add `*` between expressions like `3abs(0)`, but this approach is not correct both in logic and in code:
+  - Distinguishing between `3ab` in `3abs(0)` and the hex number `3ab` is not possible without scanning the entire list of functions to match names;
+  - The code would never give it a chance to consider `a` as the first character of the token to apply this logic, when there is a `3` in front of it.
+- Since it needs excess time for scanning the whole list of functions to match the expression, this is not changed and an explicit `*` between numbers and functions/constants is still required.
 ### Operators
 - The parser now supports unary, ternary, and right-associative operators, in addition to the previously supported single-character left-associative binary operators.
 - The following operators have been added: